ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/set-origin.md

 # set-origin

-The `forest set-origin` command enables you change the origin of a branch.
+The `forest set-origin` command enables you to change the origin of a branch.

 ```
 $ forest push --help